Gå til innholdet

 The goal is that all articles from the research these actors finance will be published with open access from 2024.
 Thus, researchers, industry, and the public gain access to the latest research and can quickly put it to use.

-- If an article is published with an open license, the published version should be uploaded to Cris and made available in the research archive.
+• If an article is published with an open license, the published version should be uploaded to NVA and made available there.

-- If researchers affiliated with VID publish in a closed subscription journal, the accepted version (author’s accepted manuscript – AAM) should be uploaded to Cristin and made available in the research archive.
+• If researchers affiliated with VID publish in a closed subscription journal, the accepted version (author’s accepted manuscript – AAM) should be uploaded to NVA and made available there.

-- All peer-reviewed, scientific journal articles where VID is credited, should be deposited in the research archive no later than the time of publication.
+• All peer-reviewed, scientific journal articles where VID is credited, should be deposited in NVA no later than the time of publication.

-- Employees are encouraged to make their scientific monographs and anthology chapters available in the research archive.
+2. Employees are encouraged to make their scientific monographs and anthology chapters available in NVA.

-- The library is responsible for making publications available in the research archive.
+• The library is responsible for making publications available in NVA.

 Guidelines for Open Access publishing support